-Like the first tree to turn color in the fall, the Annual Notice of Changes is the first sign of the season – open enrollment season, that is.
+Like the first tree to turn color in the fall, the Annual Notice of Changes, also known as the ANOC, is the first sign of the season – Annual Enrollment season, that is.
 Reviewing and understanding this important document is the first step in making sure you get the coverage you need from your Medicare plan next year.

-If you have a Medicare Advantage, Cost or Drug plan, the Annual Notice of Changes (ANOC) tells you about changes to your current Medicare plan benefits and costs that will take effect Jan.
-1. Not sure what plan you have?
-Check out the bottom of this post for resources.
+If you have a Medicare Advantage, Cost or Drug plan, the Annual Notice of Changes (ANOC) tells you about Medicare changes that will take effect Jan.
+1, impacting your current plan benefits and costs.

 Changes to premiums, covered services and costs